jackbrighton/cp-pmp-docs/what-is-a-pmp-guid.md

 Once you find a PMP item you want to use, you can easily select and copy its GUID:

-!image of story excerpt from a PMP search (/img/pmp-story.png)
+![image of story excerpt from a PMP search] (/img/pmp-story.png)

 ## Options for fine-tuning your search